jamesdcheney0/continuing-education/README.md

 - AWS
     - AWS Solutions Architect - Associate Accelerator (ASA3)
+    - Last day of ASA3 is 20230317.
+Need to get the exam scheduled the week after that, probably Monday, in person

 - Terraform
     - Andrew Brown from Code Camp with ExamPro - https://www.youtube.com/watch?v=V4waklkBC38&t (ABCC)
         - 20230203: https://youtu.be/V4waklkBC38?t=35852s
+    - taking a break here while grinding for AWS for the next few weeks; last day of ASA3 is 20230317

 - Linux
     - vi